mathesar-foundation/mathesar-website/non-technical-expert.md

 I felt like I was in a piece of software that wasn’t meant for me.

-We created Mathesar to be more welcoming.
+**We created Mathesar to be more welcoming**.
 Mathesar sets up data rules that protect people from data errors.

 It can open up a playground to explore new ideas."
 {% endcapture %}